DataDog/integrations-core/docs/dev/README.md

 * Crawl the data source's API
 * Have the Datadog Agent pick up the information from the source

-This guide covers the latter option, providing the informations needed to work with the Agent based integrations, also referred to as Checks.
+This guide covers the latter option, providing the information needed to work with the Agent based integrations, also referred to as Checks.
 Checks make the Agent able to collect and send metrics, events and service checks to Datadog.